top of page

 Biodiversity

 The biological diversity of Lake Huron’s coast is being compromised by over-development, fragmentation of forest areas, the spread of invasive species, and damage to sensitive coastal environments.
 Biodiversity is important to ecosystem health, to the recreation and tourism economies, and even to human health.
-The Coastal Centre, through education, research and community stewardship, is undertaking efforts to help restore the biodiversity of the coast and minimize future losses.
+The LHCC, through education, research and community stewardship, is undertaking efforts to help restore the biodiversity of the coast and minimize future losses.

 IMG_5046 EL.JPG